olayis/expensus/README.md

     or
     yarn start

-    Open http://localhost:9000 to view it in the browser.
+    Open http://localhost:9000 to view the production mode in the browser.

 ## Roadmap